What is Certification?

 The American Board of Plastic Surgery has issued over 9,000 certificates since 1937.

 Since 1995, all certificates include a 10-year expiration date rather than a "lifetime" issuance which was valid indefinitely.
 Certification must be maintained and renewed every 10 years.

-Participation in Certification & the Maintenance of Certification program demonstrates a commitment to continuing education, assessment of knowledge, and practice improvement throughout the plastic surgeon's career.
+Participation in Certification & the Continuous Certification program demonstrates a commitment to continuing education, assessment of knowledge, and practice improvement throughout the plastic surgeon's career.